The Governing Board

 Impact of the Board

-The governing board has focused on the priorities of the improvement plan ensuring that:
+The governing board focuses on the priorities of the improvement plan ensuring that:

 - effective safeguarding for the pupils and families is in place

-- the quality of education has been raised including:
+- the quality of education continues to improve

 - teaching is strengthened with the appointment of new staff

-- more focused support and challenge from a new board of governors with focused backgrounds and skill sets in health and safety, education and financial planning
+- more focused support and challenge from a board of governors with diverse backgrounds and skill sets

-- financial oversight and phased planning of improvements to the buildings and learning environments
+- financial oversight and phased planning of improvements to pupil outcomes, the buildings, resources and learning environments